-On February 21, 2017, the Company entered into an exclusive, worldwide licensing agreement with a subsidiary of Valeant (the "New Valeant Agreement"), through which the Company granted Valeant exclusive, worldwide commercial and manufacturing rights to its EGP-437 Product in the field of ocular iontophoretic treatment for post-operative ocular inflammation and pain in ocular surgery patients (the "New Field").
+On February 21, 2017, the Company entered into another exclusive, worldwide licensing agreement with a subsidiary of Valeant (the "New Valeant Agreement"), through which the Company granted Valeant exclusive, worldwide commercial and manufacturing rights to its EGP-437 Product in the field of ocular iontophoretic treatment for post-operative ocular inflammation and pain in ocular surgery patients (the "New Field").
 Under the New Valeant Agreement, Valeant paid the Company an initial upfront payment of \$4.0 million, and the Company is eligible to receive milestone payments totaling up to approximately \$99.0 million, upon and subject to the achievement of certain specified developmental and commercial progress of the EGP-437 Product for the New Field.
-In accordance with its revenue recognition policy, the \$4.0 million upfront payment has been recorded as deferred revenue.
+In the second quarter of 2017, the Company received the first milestone payment of \$0.636 million.
+In accordance with its revenue recognition policy, the initial upfront payment and milestone payment have been recorded as Deferred Revenue.
+The Company expects to begin recognizing Revenue with respect to the New Valeant Agreement Progress Payments in 2017.
 In addition, the Company is eligible under the New Valeant Agreement to receive royalties based on a specified percent of net sales of its EGP-437 Product for the New Field throughout the world, subject to adjustment in certain circumstances.